-If you choose to have Ops Manager automatically restore your backup, Ops Manager removes all existing data from the chosen servers and replaces that data with new backup data from your backup.
-For an automated restore, only the systems restoring and receiving the backup data needs to have Automation Agents installed.
+If you choose to have Ops Manager automatically restore your backup, Ops Manager removes all existing data from the target servers and replaces that data with new backup data from your snapshot.
+For automated restores, you must have:

 Under certain conditions, an automated restore fails because either:

 - The backup and destination databases’ storage engines do not match, or

 - The destination database uses settings that are different from the settings of the backup itself.

 If the backup and destination database storage engines or settings do not

 mongod cannot start once the backup is restored.
 At this time,

 you can either:

 - Change the storage engine or settings of the destination sharded cluster or replica set to match the configuration of the snapshot.